Persian Almond Rosewater Baklava Cake

 Persian baklava is usually flavoured with rosewater and sometimes also cardamom.
-This is a flavour combination that we love (See my cardamom and rosewater muffin recipe here).
+This is a flavour combination that we love (like in my Cardamom and Rosewater Muffin recipe).
 Most Persian baklavas are made with almonds but pistachio is sometimes used too.
 As you can see in the picture above there are also layered baklavas with different kinds of nuts and flavouring all coming together in one baklava.

-Best Persian baklavas come from Yazd, Qazvin or Tabriz.
+Best Persian baklavas come from Yazd, Qazvin, Kerman and Tabriz.
 Baklavas from these places look and taste somehow different because each city has its own style of sweets-making and cuisine.
 I love them all.
 There’s a lot of debate as to which Middle Eastern country baklava originates from.
 I have no opinion on this.
 What matters is that we all make and enjoy it.

 I learned making baklava from my mum who’s a great baker.
 She is from Tabriz where baklava is made with almond flour so the colour is very light.
 In old days preparations for baklava making took several days.
 She had to blanch her almonds, dry them and then use a special nut grinder to grind the almonds in small quantities.
 With blanched almonds from the supermarket and a food processor it takes literally seconds now to ground almonds.